-BACHELOR OF APPLIED SCIENCE HONOURS IN BIOTECHNOLOGY -BASHBI
+6. BACHELOR OF APPLIED SCIENCE HONOURS IN BIOTECHNOLOGY -BASHBI

 The proposed Honour's program in Biotechnology is aimed at highly motivated undergraduates.
-It is designed to build upon the students existing theoretical knowledge base, deepen the understanding of the field of biotechnology, enhance the application of advanced theoretical principles towards contextualized situations, furthermore it will allow for the student to engage in research-based postgraduate study.
+It is designed to build upon the students existing theoretical knowledge base, deepen the understanding of the field of biotechnology, enhance the application of advanced theoretical principles towards contextualised situations.
+Furthermore it will allow for the students to engage in research-based postgraduate study.
 The Honour's Degree in Biotechnology involves specialization in Biotechnology courses, and a research project.
 The primary purpose of the Bachelor of Applied Science Honours in Biotechnology is to enable an applied specialisation within the Biotechnology field of study.
 The qualification serves to consolidate and deepen the student's engagement and application of theoretical knowledge.
 Intellectual independence will be developed and supported.
 This will be achieved through advanced reflection and systematic survey of current thinking, practice and research.
 This higher degree path is especially attractive to students who plan to pursue a career as an industrial or academic leader.

-Code Module Assessment Semester of SAQA Prerequisite Co-Requisite Study Credits Module Module AIBI801 Applied Industrial EX la 16 N/A N/A Biotechnology SCME801 Scientific Methodology EX la 16 N/A N/A BIRP801 Biotechnology Research CA la 8 N/A N/A Project I ANTQ801 Analytical Techniques EX la 16 N/A N/A BIRP802 Biotechnology Research CA lb 32 N/A N/A Project 2 ADEB802 Advances in Environmental EX lb 16 N/A N/A Biotechnology MBIO802 Molecular Biology and EX lb 16 N/A N/A Bioengineering
+Code Module Assessment Semester of Study SAQA Credits Co-Requisite Module AIBI801 Applied Industrial Biotechnology EX la 16 N/A N/A SCME801 Scientific Methodology EX la 16 N/A N/A BIRP801 Biotechnology Research Project I CA la 8 N/A N/A ANTQ801 Analytical Techniques EX la 16 N/A N/A BIRP802 Biotechnology Research Project 2 CA Ib 32 N/A N/A ADEB802 Advances in Environmental Biotechnology EX Ib 16 N/A N/A MBIO802 Molecular Biology and Bioengineering EX Ιb 16 N/A N/A

-KEY: Assessment: Ex= Final Examination; CA = Continuous Assessment Numbers I to 3 indicates the year of study, "a"= Semester I, "b"=Semester 2 (e.g. 2b=Second year, Semester 2)

-A Pre-Req (prerequisite) means this module must be passed prior to registration for the subsequent module.
+KEY: Assessment: Ex= Final Examination; CA = Continuous Assessment Numbers I to 3 indicates the year of study, "a"= Semester I, "b"=Semester 2 A Pre-Req (prerequisite) means this module must be passed prior to registration for the subsequent module.